Appfront-NL/rag-structure-comparison/README.md

   - `SH_TEMPLATE.sh`: Template used to generate Slurm `.sh` jobs
   - `python_tasks/`: Auto-generated Python scripts, one for each task and model
   - `shell_jobs/`: Auto-generated Slurm `.sh` scripts to run each experiment
-  - `logs/`: Output and error logs for each job (named by job ID)
+  - `logs/`: Output and console logs for each job (named by job ID)
-  - `results/`: Generated `.csv` files with evaluation metrics for each run
+  - `results/`: Generated `.json` files with evaluation metrics for each run

 ### `multiModal/`